 On-site search is more than just a search bar at the top of your website, it’s an essential part of navigation, a vital part of how users interact with your organization.

-Many web visitors rely on search to find the information they’re seeking, and a good search experience can make or break a user’s experience.
+“85% of consumers say that it’s important to them to be able to resolve issues without contacting the company.”
+Indeed, many web visitors rely on search to find the information they’re seeking, and a good search experience can make or break a user’s experience.
 Nowadays, users expect search to work perfectly so your on-site search needs to deliver relevant results or visitors will be more likely to leave your site and you’ll lose prospective customers.

 So how do you ensure your on-site search performs well and helps your organization convert visitors into customers or help your existing clients get the answers they are looking for?
 We’ve gathered a list of tips to help you make the most of this underrated tool.

-What is site search?
+What is on-site search?

 Site search is the internal search functionality on a website.
+It enables users to search a given website’s content or product catalogs with speed and relevance.

 Search begins when a user expresses a need as a query, typically looking for an item or specific information.
 The website search engine then gives its response as a set of results and the search experience ends when the user has found what they’re looking for.

-Benefits of a quality site search
+Benefits of a quality on-site search

 There are many benefits to providing a quality site search experience, including the ability to: